rollup/rollup/docs/09-migration.md

 ### Changed Defaults

-Some options no have different default values.
+Some options now have different default values.
 If you think you experience any issues, try adding the following to your configuration:

 ```
 {